kinetic-context

 Parameters:

-• dependency_identifier (required): The identifier of the dependency to query
+• dependency_identifier (required): The identifier of the dependency to query (use list_dependencies to find the correct identifier)

 • project_identifier (optional): If provided, the system will checkout the specific tag configured for this project before querying